List of road routes in South Australia: National Routes

 National Routes were the first type of route numbering to be attempted in Australia on a large scale, signed with a white shield and black writing (similar in shape to the shield that appears on the Australian coat of arms), with South Australia receiving routes in 1955.
 They highlighted the interstate links connecting major population, industrial and principal regions of New South Wales to the rest of the Australia, in a way that was readily identifiable to interstate travellers.
-The system was prepared by COSRA (Conference of State Road Authorities), held between 1953–1954: once each state road authority agreed to the scheme, it was rolled out federally.
+The system was prepared by the Conference of State Road Authorities, held between 1953 and 1954: once each state road authority agreed to the scheme, it was rolled out federally.

 Selected routes were later upgraded into National Highways when the National Roads Act was passed in 1974.

-South Australia's National Routes were eventually replaced with the alphanumeric system, introduced across the state between 1998–1999: each route was converted to an alphanumeric route number, rendering the black-and-white shield redundant.
+South Australia's National Routes were eventually replaced with the alphanumeric system, introduced across the state between 1998 and 1999: each route was converted to an alphanumeric route number, rendering the black-and-white shield redundant.
 Most National Routes in rural South Australia kept their number during the conversion; two exceptions were National Route 47 (which became B83), and National Route 83 (which became B80, B82 and B83).